Where are you from?

 I’m a systems engineer.
 I think the best way to describe a systems engineer is “jack of all trades.”
 As a systems engineer for flying missions, I monitor the spacecraft’s health and perform routine spacecraft updates.
 For developing missions, I support any mission operations system development, including risk management, requirement updates and traceability, trade studies, and test bed activities.
 Basically, if you’re good at multitasking, then I think systems engineering is for you.

-"Engineering can be daunting initially, but if you work hard, it will all pay off in the end and you’ll have one of the coolest jobs in the world, in my opinion."
+"Engineering can be daunting initially and requires a lot of work.
+But if you work hard, it will all pay off in the end and you’ll have one of the coolest jobs in the world, in my opinion."

 What have been some of your favorite projects to work on?